stephdl/nethserver-delegated-panel/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_DelegatedPanel.rst

     2) Think before you type.
     3) With great power comes great responsibility.

-Sudo power
+Sudo privilege
-    You can give the sudo power to a user or a group.
+    You can give the sudo privilege to a user or a group.
 If no commands are given, then there is no sudo restriction.
 You must give the correct path to the command.

 Delegation of panel